TaitoUnited/taito-cli/README.md

     taito workspace kill             # Kill all running processes (e.g. containers) taito workspace clean            # Remove all unused build artifacts (e.g. images)

 All taito-cli commands target the local development environment by default.
 If you want to run a command targetting a remote environment, just add `:ENV` to the command.
-Below are some example commands targetting remote dev environment.
+Below are some example commands targetting a remote dev environment.
 And yes, you can run docker-compose locally and Kubernetes on servers; all the same commands still work.

-    taito open app:dev                       # Open application on browser taito open admin:dev                     # Open application admin GUI on browser taito info:dev                           # Show information required for signing in to application taito status:dev                         # Show application status
+    taito open app:dev                       # Open application on browser taito open admin:dev                     # Open application admin GUI on browser taito info:dev                           # Show information required for signing in to application taito status:dev                         # Show status
     taito test:dev                           # Run integration/e2e tests against dev environment
     taito shell:dev server                   # Start shell on a container named 'server' taito logs:dev worker                    # Tail logs of a container named 'worker'